Greece to sell Postbank, Proton in July, stress-test big banks

 The new tests will assess the adequacy of solvency buffers and loan-loss provisions as banks still face rising credit impairments because of the recession.
 Bad loans rose to 24.2 percent of their books last year from 16.5 percent in 2011.

-The recapitalisation of Greece's four core banks - National (NBGr.AT), Alpha (ACBr.AT), Piraeus (BOPr.AT) and Eurobank EFGr.AT - is expected to be wrapped up by June 14.
+The recapitalisation of Greece's four core banks - National , Alpha, Piraeus and Eurobank - is expected to be wrapped up by June 14.

 The four lenders need 27.5 billion euros to plug capital holes and must raise at least 10 percent from private investors via share offerings to retain management control.
 The bulk of the funds will be pumped in by the HFSF rescue fund.